Wednesday, January 31, 2018

 Rogers Park residents increased steadily, reaching about 3,500 in 1890.

 West of Rogers Park was unincorporated land.
 While considered an extension of Rogers Park, "North Town" (not the current Nortown) didn't have an identity and remained relatively rural throughout the 19th century.
-St. Henry's Roman Catholic Church served as the Community's religious and social center.
+St. Henry's Roman Catholic Church was the Community's religious and social center.
 West Ridge (inaccurately called "West Rogers Park" by some today, which is a neighborhood within the West Ridge community), as it's named, was home to Rosehill and St. Henry's cemeteries and the Angel Guardian Orphanage.
 Truck farms, greenhouses, and the open prairie characterized much of the area.

 Disagreements with Rogers Park about taxes for park districts (known as the Cabbage War) led to the incorporation of West Ridge as a village in 1890.